owncloud-archive/documentation/admin_manual/installation/installation_source.rst

 	sudo apt-get install php5-intl php5-mcrypt php5-imagick

 **Remarks:**

+* If you want to use any other combination of distribution, webserver or database, please consult the respective documentation.

 * At the execution of each of the above commands you might be prompted whether you want to continue; press "Y" for Yes (that is if your system language is english.